annabel2509/comp122/labs/whileLoops/README.md

 {% endspoiler %}

+{% next %}

 ## Submission

 These programs will be tested automatically against a range of test cases, so ensure that the output matches the examples given otherwise these are guaranteed to fail.

-Once you have completed these exercises submit these in the usual way
+Once you have completed these exercises check and submit these in the usual way

-check50 liv-ac-uk/comp122/2021/labs/variables
+check50 liv-ac-uk/comp122/whileLoops/labs/whileLoops/ TODO UPDATE WITH FINAL

+submit50 liv-ac-uk/comp122/whileLoops/labs/whileLoops/ TODO UPDATE WITH FINAL